Skip to content

 Company History

 The story starts in two places.
-Servebase, later renamed PXP Solutions, was a UK card payments company operating since the 1980s — terminal estate, hospitality, retail.
+Servebase, later renamed PXP Solutions, was a UK card payments company operating since the 1980s, with a terminal estate across hospitality and retail.
 CQR Payment Solutions started in 2001 under Kamran Hedjri, originally as the in-house payments arm of Austrian sportsbook Bwin.
 CQR became Kalixa Payments Group with sister entities CQR UK (acquiring) and Vincento (issuing).
-In May 2014, Kalixa acquired PXP Solutions — bringing the 27-year card processing heritage into the gaming-payments business.
+In May 2014, Kalixa acquired PXP Solutions, bringing the 27-year card processing heritage into the gaming-payments business.

-The most recent chapter is the PXP Unity platform launch in 2025 — a tech rebrand consolidating gateway, acquiring and orchestration into one developer surface (pxp.io, developer.pxp.io).
+The most recent chapter is the PXP Unity platform launch in 2025, a tech rebrand consolidating gateway, acquiring and orchestration into one developer surface (pxp.io, developer.pxp.io).
 Google Pay PSP certification arrived January 2024.
-The April 2024 Kushki partnership added LATAM.
-The April 2025 Stable partnership added stablecoin settlement infrastructure.
-Headcount sits at 200 across UK, Vienna, Sofia, India and US offices — small by PSP standards (Worldline 18,000, Worldpay 6,000+, Adyen 4,500), large enough to run real product.
+An October 2024 partner acquiring arrangement added LATAM coverage, and the January 2026 Stable partnership added stablecoin settlement infrastructure.
+Headcount sits at 200 across UK, Vienna, Sofia, India and US offices, small by PSP standards (Worldline 18,000, Worldpay 6,000+, Adyen 4,500) but large enough to run real product.

 Our analysis of 0 reviews from Trustpilot and industry sources